 - 4 bananas, mashed

-- 2 vanilla beans, ½ tsp vanilla paste or 1 tsp pure vanilla extract
+- 2 vanilla beans, ½ teaspoon vanilla paste or 1 teaspoon pure vanilla extract

 - Preheat your oven to 350F and line 8×8 pan with parchment paper across both sides for easy lifting and set aside.

 - Combine ground chia and water, set aside for 5 minutes.

 - In a large bowl, cream coconut sugar and coconut oil with a hand or stand mixer for 3 minutes.

 - Add mashed banana, vanilla and chia mixture.
 Set aside.

 - In a medium-sized bowl, whisk all dry ingredients.
 Once combined, add to wet mixture and mix with hand or stand mixture until incorporated.

 - Drop batter into prepared pan, flattening out as best you can.

 - Bake until golden, 40-50 minutes, or toothpick inserted comes out clean.
 Remove from the oven, slide out of baking pan and place on a cooling rack for 30 minutes.

 Just look at those beautiful frozen bananas just waiting to be baked!